Trifo raises $11 million to put robots in your home

 Trifo isn’t the only firm tapping machine intelligence to map apartments and houses, of course.
 Neato earlier this year announced the Botvac D4 Connected and Botvac D6 Connect, both of which use lidar sensors to detect nearby obstacles.
 And in September, Dyson announced the 360 Heurist, an autonomous vacuum cleaner with a night vision- and laser-equipped navigation system.

 But the platform’s real advantage is its cost savings, Zhang said.
-Dispensing with costly components and investing heavily in computer vision enabled Trifo’s engineers to build a vacuum that’ll deliver the same experience as far pricier produts, he claims.
+Dispensing with costly components and investing heavily in computer vision enabled Trifo’s engineers to build a vacuum that’ll deliver the same experience as far pricier products, he claims.

 “If you are using [something like lidar] to localize [the robot], it’s comparatively easier [than] passive hardware like cameras,” he said.
-“But we took the challenge of [combinging] low-cost sensors to try to make the system robust.”
+“But we took the challenge of [combining] low-cost sensors to try to make the system robust.”

-Robot vacuums aren’t Trifo’s end-all, be-all.
+Robot vacuums aren’t Trifo’s ultimate goal, however.
 Rather, they’re a springboard for potentially more lucrative verticals, Zhang said.

 Pivoting is easier said than done, of course, considering the competition.
 Zume Pizza, Creator, Miso Robotics, and Chowbotics have the service industry locked down with their pizza-tossing, burger-flipping robots.
 In the retail fulfillment sector, InVia Robotics and Commonsense Robotics are already tapping robots to accelerate shipments.